puppetlabs/puppet-docs/source/pe/2.6/console_auth.markdown

 1. `/etc/puppetlabs/console-auth/cas_client_config.yml`
 2. `/etc/puppetlabs/rubycas-server/config.yml`

+> **Note:** If you upgraded from PE 2.5, your `cas_client_config.yml` and `rubycas-server/config.yml` files will not have the relevant commented-out sections, as they were added for 2.6 and the config files are not overwritten by the upgrader.
+>
+> To find example config code that can be copied and pasted into the live config files, look in files with **the same names and either the `.rpmnew` or `.dpkg-new` extension.**

 #### Configuring `cas_client_config.yml`

-The `cas_client_config.yml` file contains several commented-out lines under `authorization:` Simply un-comment the appropriate lines that correspond to the RubyCAS authenticators you wish to use.
+The `cas_client_config.yml` file contains several commented-out lines under the `authorization:` key.
+Simply un-comment the lines that correspond to the RubyCAS authenticators you wish to use.
 You can also set the default access level for a given authentication service using `default_role`, which accepts the following values: `read-only`, `read-write`, or `admin`.

 Each entry consists of the following:

 * A common identifier (e.g. `local`, or `ldap`, etc.) which is used in the console\_auth database and corresponds to the classname of the RubyCAS authenticator.
 *  `default_role` which defines the role to assign to users by default
 * `description` which is simply a human readable description of the service

+    authorization:
+      local:
+        default_role: read-only
+        description: Local
+    #  ldap:
+    #    default_role: read-only
+    #    description: LDAP
+    #  activedirectoryldap:
+    #    default_role: read-only
+    #    description: Active Directory
+    #  google:
+    #    default_role: read-write
+    #    description: Google

 #### Configuring `rubycas-server/config.yml`